davidallenby/I-Can-Angular/README.md

 ## Introduction

 The purpose of this repo is to demonstrate some Angular best practices.
 There's also some other cool stuff included.
+This repo is currently a __work in progress!__.
+I still need to refactor some of the code, and implement more examples.

 ## Contents